Cristinex/HubmiR/README.md

-# SiCmiR
+# HubmiR

 Predicting miRNA Expression Level in Single-Cell Clusters for hub-miRNA Discovery.
-Online application is deposited at https://awi.cuhk.edu.cn/~SicmiR/
+Online application is deposited at https://awi.cuhk.edu.cn/~HubmiR/

 ## Usage

 ## Dependency

-The following packages are required for running SiCmiR:
+The following packages are required for running HubmiR:

 ```
 R